Mussels in Arak – The Milk of Lions

 Majd, an old college friend from Lebanon, was visiting London last week.
-It’s been nearly a decade since I last saw him, so you can imagine how overjoyed I was to see him.
+It’s been nearly a decade since I last saw him, and I was so glad to see him.

 As is customary with Lebanese, the traveler will always ask “badeek shee” (addressing a female) or do you need anything from here?
-And the person being posed the question should ideally respond: “salemtak” (addressing a male) or “your well being.”
+And the person being posed the question should ideally respond: “toussal b salemeh” (addressing a male) or “your safe arrival”

-Of course, I didn’t even wait to get asked the question.
-Are you kidding me?!?!
-I went straight for the kill and said; “Dude can you bring me some Arak with you, I’m having a hard time finding it here!”
-He’s thinking: “Is she having withdrawals or what?!”
+But I just went straight for the kill and said; “Dude can you bring me some Arak with you” He’s thinking: “Is she having withdrawals or what?!”

 “yeah, I know!
 You sound like my dad!”
 I said.

-May I also add, that I recently made this for my aunt while in the South of France.
-It has now become one of her favorite ways to enjoy mussels.
+I recently made this for my aunt while in the South of France and it has now become one of her favourite ways to enjoy mussels.

 Some traditions are meant to be kept and some are meant to be broken!
 And I’m breaking the hell out of this one!

-- 1 medium onion, finely diced (can use shallots as well)
+- 1 onion, finely chopped (can use shallots as well)

 - 2 garlic cloves, finely minced

-- 125ml arak (You can buy Arak from this online store: Al Doukan Otherwise, Ouzo or Pernod will do the trick as well)
+- 125ml/4 fl oz/ ½ cup arak (You can buy Arak from this online store: Al Doukan Otherwise, Ouzo or Pernod will do the trick as well though it's on the sweeter side)

 - Salt and pepper to taste

-On medium to low flame, sautee onions/shallots till soft and translucent, about 3-4 minutes.
+Add a saucepan on medium to low flame, melt the butter then add the onions,cover and sweat until they are soft and translucent, about 3-4 minutes.

-Add garlic and sautee for a further 1 minute, stirring often.
+Add the garlic and sauté for a further 1 minute, stirring often.

-Add the butter, mussels and salt.
-Cover and give a nice gentle shake.
+Add the mussels and a couple of pinches of salt.
+Cover the pot with the lid and give the pot a nice gentle shake.

 Cook for 3-4 minutes to get moist and juicy mussels.
 You don’t want to over cook them because they turn dry and tough.
+You’ll know when they’ve finished cooking once they’re shells have opened.
 Garnish with coriander.

 Seriously everyone it was exceptionally tasty…….